10th April 2019

 Welding a fuel tank might seem like a relatively simple and cheap process, especially when compared to the cost of a replacement tank.
 However, many factors make welding a tank with residual oil, diesel or petrol dangerous.
 Welding on a tank is the process of sealing a crack or split in its surface by heating the metal so that it rebinds together.
 Forming a strong joint that will no longer allow fuel to escape.
 The high heat and reaction taking place during this welding process, however, are unpredictable.

 To control the reactivity of welding a tank you can fully empty a tank and clean it out prior to filling it with a noble gas.

-Tungsten Inert Gas Welding uses a fixed pure tungsten electrode to heat the joining metal.
+Tungsten inert gas (TIG) welding uses a fixed pure tungsten electrode to heat the joining metal.
 A filler rod, made of a recommended type of metal, is then carefully introduced into the weld pool to fill the join.
-Manipulating a rod by hand rather than being machine fed on a TIG welder makes TIG the slower method and requires both hands.
+Manipulating a rod by hand rather than being machine fed on a MIG welder makes TIG the slower method and requires both hands.

 These are generally the tougher materials to weld.
-Although I doubt you’ll find a Stainless Steel Tank, I’ll cover it along with Aluminium/Aluminum.
+Although it’s unlikely you’ll find a stainless steel tank for bulk fuel, I’ll cover it along with aluminium/aluminum.
 The first thing to do is to identify exactly what grade of material you are working with.
 Stamped onto the metal, there will be a number that will relate to what kind of filler rod to use.

 Sign up to our newsletter to be the first to hear about our latest products, special offers and expert advice.